d3osu/discord-bot/readme.md

 ## **Games**
 ___

 The two games under development here _Pitch Deck_ and _Silicon Valley Startups_.
-The game rules are detailed here, as well as instructions to manage and play the different games.
-The commands and behavior of the game are also found her.
+The game rules are detailed here as they are shown in the physical deck, as well as instructions to play the different games.
+The commands and Discord setup for the games are embedded in the rules.
+The game will also provide information in its corresponding text channel.
 ### **Pitch Deck**

 Pitch deck is a game about convincing your friends to invest in the most ridiculous startups imaginable.
 Each round, everyone combines a Pitch Card from their hand with a company card on the table to create a new business, like Uber for piggyback rides or Tinder: The Musical.